 Mistake #3: Missing an opportunity to consolidate

-Traditionally, on-premises hosting required large servers that occupied significant physical space.
+Traditionally, on-prem hosting required large servers that occupied significant physical space.
 This meant carefully planning the placement of components, which often restricted how operations were managed.
 In contrast, moving to the cloud allows for scalable computing power without the same physical limitations, although cost remains a consideration

 Transitioning to the cloud offers a great opportunity to streamline your infrastructure.
 For instance, if you’re currently managing a large number of file storage servers or multiple applications requiring load balancing, you may find that not all of them are necessary in the cloud.
 By optimizing your applications and improving redundancy, you can achieve greater efficiency without maintaining as much hardware.